conneillys/AI-Project/docs/Proposal.md

     -  Buffs and affects
  -->

  Thankfully, since the game we are playing is from an MMO Game, the community has procured all of the required data entries for each Item, Action, and Buff can readily be accessed  at [here](https://docs.google.com/document/d/1Da48dDVPB7N4ignxGeo0UeJ_6R0kQRqzLUH-TkpSQRc/edit) and [here](https://docs.google.com/spreadsheets/d/1sxIiFIDW0D7UcNjn8kD_Vt6GzwI39CYg4K6415JrrIA/edit#gid=1475917965).
-We can take this data, with some additional annotations and use it to accurately simulate the crafting mini-game, and if were stream-line the sanitizing of this data, our simulator can be easily updated for future version of the game and more refined datasets.
+We can take this data, with some additional annotations and use it to accurately simulate the crafting mini-game, and if were stream-line the sanitizing of this data, our simulator can be easily updated for future versions of the game and more refined datasets.

 ## Deliverable